HiddevH/visualrec/docs/compute_engine.md

 This repository is for a project focused on using facial recognition in a python/flask app.
 To explain how the application works, first we quickly dive into the inner workings of a general web framework on Python.

-1. Web Frameworks
+1. Web Frameworks & Flask
-2. Flask
-3. Serving Flask applications
+2. Serving Flask applications
    1. WSGI server
    2. Web server
    3. Templating engine
+3. Compute Engine Setup

-#### Web Frameworks
+#### Web Frameworks & Flask
 Broadly speaking, a web framework consists of a set of libraries and a main handler within which you can build custom code to implement a web application (i.e. an interactive web site).
 Most web frameworks include patterns and utilities to accomplish at least the following:

 * **URL Routing**